-Benefit Description You pay After the calendar year deductible Infertility services (cont.)
-High Option Standard Option • Infertility services are covered for individuals over the age of 18 who meet medically necessary criteria and are authorized by the Plan.
-See Section 3, You need prior Plan approval for certain services , for more information.
-50% of our allowance 50% of our allowance (No deductible) A Plan physician will determine the appropriate treatment and number of attempts for infertility treatment.
-Not covered: All charges All charges These exclusions apply to fertile as well as infertile individuals or couples: Assisted reproductive technology (ART) procedures, including related services and supplies, such as: - in vitro fertilization embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) Sperm and eggs (whether from a member or from a donor) and services and supplies related to their procurement and storage, including freezing Ovum transplants Infertility services when either member of the family has been voluntarily surgically sterilized. • Services to reverse voluntary, surgically induced infertility Allergy care High Option Standard Option Testing and treatment \$30 per office visit \$35 per office visit (No deductible) • Injections \$15 per primary care office visit \$20 per primary care office visit \$30 per specialty care office visit \$35 per specialty care office visit (No deductible) • Serum Nothing Nothing (No deductible) Not covered: All charges All charges Provocative food testing Sublingual allergy desensitization
+Benefit Description You pav Infertility services (cont.)
+High Option Standard Option Not covered: All charges All charges These exclusions apply to fertile as well as infertile individuals or couples: Assisted reproductive technology (ART) procedures, including related services and supplies, such as: - in vitro fertilization embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) Sperm and eggs (from a donor) and services and supplies related to their procurement and storage, including freezing • Ovum transplants • Fertility drugs • Infertility services when either member of the family has been voluntarily, surgically sterilized Services to reverse voluntary, surgically induced infertility • Intravaginal insemination (IVI) • Intracervical insemination (ICI) Allergy care High Option Standard Option Testing and treatment \$30 per specialty care office visit \$35 per specialty care office visit Note: You pay 10% of our (No deductible) allowance for drugs administered in connection with you care.
+Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care. • Injections \$10 per office visit \$15 per office visit Note: You pay 10% of our (No deductible) allowance for drugs administered in connection with you care.
+Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care. • Serum Nothing Nothing (No deductible) Not covered: • Provocative food testing • Sublingual allergy desensitization All charges All charges